ProductBuilders/productbuilders/docs/index.md

 <div class="community-section">
   <div class="community-content">
-    <h3>Connect with Fellow Builders</h3>
+    <h3>Connect with Fellow AI-Powered Builders</h3>
-    <p>Join our Discord community to connect with other non-technical founders, share your product journey, get feedback, and access exclusive resources and support.</p>
+    <p>Join our Discord community to connect with other non-technical founders coding with AI agents, share your product journey, get feedback on your AI prompts, and access exclusive resources and support.</p>
     <a href="https://discord.gg/XbYrxMPW" target="_blank" class="discord-button">
       Join Discord Server
     </a>
   </div>
 </div>

-## Start building your product today
+## Start building with AI coding agents today

 This open-source book guides you through every step of the journey: